enspirit/webspicy/README.md

 * Extra goodies: when a specification is written, it can also be used for mocking the API, generating an openapi file, etc.

+## Is this used on real-world cases?

+Yes, `webspicy` is currently used on a dozen production components.
+Our biggest specification has 324 specification files for thousands of tests, 35% of them being generated.

 ## Getting started with the commandline

 To install webspicy on your developer computer, install ruby then: